 If you’ve inherited a house from a loved one, figures like that might influence you to consider selling it.
 But selling your family home and selling an inherited house are two very different real estate transactions.

-When you’re thinking about selling inherited property, you need to know everything from who can sell it to when you can sell it.
-You should also be prepared for some of the most common issues that occur when selling an inheritance property.
+If you are thinking about selling an inherited property, you’ll need to know everything from who can sell it to when you can sell it.
+Also, be prepared to tackle some of the most common issues involved with selling an inheritance property.

 Keep reading for all of that and more.